Entrust Distrust FAQ

 No. The distrust only applies to public TLS certificates issued by Entrust.

-As of now (late September 2024) only Google have said they will distrust Entrust.
+Only and have said they will distrust Entrust.

 The decision by the Google and Mozilla Root Programs applies to public TLS certificates issued from Entrust roots with a Signed Certificate Timestamp (SCT) dated after November 11, 2024.
 The decision does not currently impact other public certificates like code signing or S/MIME, issued by Entrust.